SrinandanKota/Algorithms/WebCrawler/README.md

 w.crawl();

 This program will start crawling with /wiki/Iowa State University as the root page.
-It will collect the first 100 pages that contain both the words \Iowa State" and "Cyclones" that are visited by a BFS algorithm.
+It will collect the first 100 pages that contain both the words "Iowa State" and "Cyclones" that are visited by a BFS algorithm.
 Determines the graph (links among the those 100 pages) and writes the graph to a (text) file named WikiISU.txt.
 This file will contain all edges of the graph.
 Each line of this file will have one directed edge, except the first line.
 The first line of the graph will indicate number of vertices which will be 100.
 Below is sample contents of the file